Bötschi asks Andriy Dragan "As with football, there is a lot of discipline behind playing the piano"

 Do you play any other instruments besides the piano?

 For a while, I studied conducting with Howard Arman at Lucerne University of Applied Sciences and Arts.
-Later I also practiced it a little - today I concentrate more on playing the piano.
+Later I also practiced it a bit - today I concentrate more on playing the piano.

 About the author: Bruno Bötschi